-Fluphenazine long-acting injection will be given to you by your doctor or nurse.
+Fluphenazine long-acting injection will be given to you by your clinic doctor or nurse every 2-5 weeks.

 If you miss an appointment for an injection, make another appointment as soon as possible.

 If you either start or stop smoking whilst you are being treated with fluphenazine, tell your doctor.
 Your dose may need to be adjusted.

 |Type of medicine||An antipsychotic injection|

 |Used for||Maintenance of symptom control in adults with schizophrenia and other similar mental health problems|

 Schizophrenia is a mental health condition that causes disordered ideas, beliefs and experiences.
 Symptoms of schizophrenia include hearing, seeing, or sensing things that are not real, having mistaken beliefs, feeling unusually suspicious, and becoming withdrawn.
 Fluphenazine is used to relieve the symptoms of schizophrenia and other similar mental health problems.
 It works on the balance of chemical substances in your brain.

 Long-acting, or 'depot', injections are used once your symptoms have been eased by taking tablets.
 The injection slowly releases fluphenazine into your body and is given every 2-5 weeks.
 The main advantage of a depot injection is that you do not have to remember to take tablets every day.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start having fluphenazine injections, it is important that your doctor knows: